mad-lab/transit/src/pytransit/doc/source/CGI.rst

 * fractional abundance file : Fractional abundance file as created in Step 2.

     .. warning::
-        This visualization assumes the columns are in increasing order of concentration, with the first three abundance columns (after the column "sgRNA strength"), as the control.
+        This visualization assumes the columns are in increasing order of concentration, with the first three abundance columns (after the column "sgRNA efficiency"), as the control.
 This order depends on the order of columns during the creation of the combined counts file in Step 1.

 * gene : select a gene to visualize.
 Use orf or gene name
 * output plot location : The location where to save the generated plot.

 .. note::
-    If comparing plots from different genes, note the scale of sgRNA strength shown in the plots.
+    If comparing plots from different genes, note the scale of sgRNA efficiency shown in the plots.

 Tutorial